 Whilst this startup doesn’t develop new clean technology per se, it has used a web-based, data-optimised customer service to reduce costs, allowing for a green energy tariff to become competitively priced for UK consumers.
 As such, they are increasing the commercial demand for new clean energy generation, whilst helping UK energy customers cut their carbon footprints.

-Company filings around that time indicate they had been valued at around £350m, though other reports in the media have speculated that it was higher.
+Company filings indicate they had been valued at around £350m, though other reports in the media have speculated that it was higher.
 This increase in its valuation suggest Bulb is on course for a $1b valuation at some point in 2019, which would make it the UK’s first “green unicorn”.
 Backers include equity giant DST Global, who have backed other leading unicorns such as Robinhood, Slack, and Deliveroo.

 Despite this sizeable funding, levels of risk capital in the cleantech sector are still slight when compared with the UK’s other emergent sectors, such as FinTech, or AI.